Legal updates

 How could it impact your business?

-If you are an umbrella company, recruitment agency or end user of labour supplied via an umbrella company, there is now an increased risk regarding your employment tax obligations.
-You need to ensure that the companies you engage with are operating their tax affairs properly - and where they are not, it is important to understand that liability could rest with you and start taking steps to manage that risk.
+You need to ensure that the companies you engage with are operating their tax affairs properly – and, where they are not, it is important to understand that liability could rest with you and start taking steps to manage that risk.

 What steps should you take?